 These well-known insects are easily recognized by their elongate prothorax and well-developed raptorial front legs (in raptorial legs the front femur is swollen).
 Since the femur is the bulkiest segment of the leg, it houses most of the muscles in the leg.
 It follows that mantids would benefit from an enlarged femur to house more muscles and give the front legs additional strength to catch and hold its prey.
 Mantids are also well armed with large spines that line the ventral margins of the femur and tibia.
 The tibia is also capable of being folded back on the femur forming an efficient grasping organ for their predaceous way of life.

-A Common Praying Mantids with Raptorial Front Legs.
-Left.
-Image Dr. Kaae.
-Right Image Luc Viatour CC BY SA 3.0
+Common Praying Mantids with Raptorial Front Legs.
+Top Image Dr. Kaae.
+Bottom Image Luc Viatour CC BY SA 3.0

 Other characteristics of these beautiful creatures are their huge eyes that help them find prey and the wedge or triangular-shaped head that can rotate in almost any direction.
 Mantids are chiefly tropical in origin with over 600 species occurring worldwide.
 There are only about 20 species in the United States with most of these found in the southern states.